UMD: A Globally Connected University

 If you have been admitted and you are not a US citizen or permanent resident, the International Student and Scholar Services (ISSS) will contact you to verify your visa status and to collect the financial documents required to receive the I-20 certificate of eligibility form for an F-1 visa or the DS-2019 form for a J-1 visa.
 Please wait a minimum of 48 hours after notification of your admission to the Graduate School to receive communication from ISSS.

-As part of the admissions process, international students (F-1s and J-1s) are required to provide financial documentation which verifies that they can afford the cost of tuition, fees and living expenses for a minimum of one year in their academic program.
+As part of the admissions process, international students (F-1s and J-1s) are required to provide financial documentation which verifies that they can afford the estimated cost of tuition, fees and living expenses for a minimum of one year in their academic program.
 Students can submit private funds from a sponsor or funding from an outside organization such as home government, University of Maryland assistantship or an international organization.

 Evidence of Sufficient Finances